Kappaware/ktail/README.md

 ktail is a small project intended to dump content of a Kafka topic from a given time.

-You can launch hbdump by following command:
+You can launch ktail by following command:

 	java -jar ktail-0.1.0.jar --help